jtpack/Blue-and-Pink-Synth-Editor/README.md

 - `cd ~`
 - `git clone https://github.com/jtpack/nymphes-osc.git`

-## 2. Download NymphesEdit
+## 2. Download Blue and Pink Synth Editor
 Clone the repository to your home directory
 - `cd ~`
-- `git clone git@github.com:jtpack/NymphesEdit.git`
+- `git clone git@github.com:jtpack/Blue-and-Pink-Synth-Editor.git`

-## 2. Create a virtual environment for NymphesEdit and activate it
+## 2. Create a virtual environment for Blue-and-Pink-Synth-Editor and activate it
-Change to the NymphesEdit directory:
+Change to the Blue-and-Pink-Synth-Editor directory:
-  - `cd ~/NymphesEdit`
+  - `cd ~/Blue-and-Pink-Synth-Editor`

 Create and activate the virtual environment:
 - On Mac OS / Linux: